 2. Outpatient services will continue, but patients will be queried about symptoms and scanned for temperature.

 3. Family visits to our hospital remain canceled, but we will set up telephone visits to keep you and your loved ones engaged.

 4. All family therapy sessions will be held via telephone.
 Our therapists will coordinate these appointments with family members.

 5. All vendors must enter through the employee entrance and be screened for temperature.
 Vendor access will be limited and at the discretion of hospital management.
+Face masks are required.